dottjt/plastic/other/unused/02-work-unused.md

 within a 10 minute smoko.

+of grandoise pomposity

 .
 Oh, what am I even saying.
 When was it home time?

 A thought in time, devilishly recuperated within a 10 minute smoko which clearly got waaaayyy out of hand.
 It's

 to be devilishly recuperated

+ Another blurred line to pretend or squander.
+Prolactin's elongated title.
+Profit's wallace grim.
+Here is where it gets tricky.

+I'll try to fill in the rest.
+Allow me to explain.

 # part-3